Home/Grains/Millet

 Instructions

 2. 2.
-Add garlic and ginger, sautéing for 1 minute until fragrant.
+Add garlic and ginger, sauté for 1 minute until fragrant.

 3. 3.
-Stir in bell peppers and broccoli, cooking until tender, then add cooked millet and soy sauce, mixing well.
+Stir in bell peppers and broccoli, cooking for 5-7 minutes until tender.

 Millet Breakfast Porridge with Berries

-A warm and hearty breakfast porridge made with millet and topped with fresh berries and nuts for a nutritious start to your day.
+A nutritious breakfast porridge made with millet, topped with fresh berries and a drizzle of honey for sweetness.

 Ingredients